enkhjino/concentration/README.md

 # Getting started:
-<a href="https://enkhjino.github.io/concentration/">Click here for a chance to play</a>
+<a href="https://enkhjino.github.io/concentration/">Click here to play the game!</a>

 # Next Steps: